otlet/JGHC/README.md

 ## Features
 * Death Spawn - normal spawn after death is boring!
 Now set new death spawn, ie. in hell!
 * Alcohol - new potions with special effects :)
+* Random Teleport - teleport to random location, or die.
-* Flying in your own cuboid - in plans
+* Flying only in your own cuboid - in plans
 * Custom Mobs - in plans

 ## Contributing